the practical kitchen

 This is a coffee concentrate.
 So yes, you can "cold brew" hot coffee.

-My recipe makes a cold-brewed coffee concentrate which is meant to be mixed with water, milk, chocolate protein shakes, hot cocoa, etc. at a 1:1 or 1:2 ratio.
-No, that does not mean you're making watered down coffee.
+My recipe makes a cold-brewed coffee concentrate that is meant to be mixed with water, milk, chocolate protein shakes, hot cocoa, etc. at a 1:1 or 1:2 ratio.
+No, that does not mean you're making watered-down coffee.
 This coffee concentrate is just so strong that it's at its best when mixed with something else.

-The "cold" in "cold brew" refers to the brewing method, not the temperature at which you drink it.
-Depending on what you mix it with, you can drink it cold, hot, or even room temperature if that's what floats your boat.
+The More You Know: The "cold" in "cold brew" refers to the brewing method, not the temperature at which you drink it.
+Depending on what you mix this cold brew with, you can drink it cold, hot, or even room temperature if that's what floats your boat.

-In warm weather I mix my cold brew concentrate with a chocolate protein shake (like these Fairlife Chocolate Protein Shakes) over ice for iced mocha vibes.
+In warm weather, I mix my cold brew concentrate with a chocolate protein shake over ice for iced mocha vibes.
 In the winter, I mix my cold brew concentrate with hot cocoa for warm and cozy mocha vibes.
-What?
-Ya girl likes a mocha, so sue me.
+(What?
+Ya girl likes a mocha, so sue me.)

 Either way, the thing I like most about this cold-brewed coffee is that I have more control over the amount of caffeine in my drink because it's a concentrate.
-If I want less caffeine, I dilute it more.
-More caffeine, I dilute it less.
+If I want less caffeine, I can dilute it more.
+For more caffeine, I dilute it less.

 How to Make Cold Brew Coffee in a French Press